 Pyometra is the life-threatening infection of the uterus that generally occurs in middle-aged to older female dogs in the six weeks following heat.
 The hormone progesterone, which primes the uterus for potential pregnancy, does so by causing proliferation of the blood-filled uterine lining and suppressing uterine immune function.
 It is thus easy during heat for bacteria in the vagina to ascend to the uterus and cause infection.
 The uterus with pyometra swells dramatically and is filled with pus, bacteria, dying tissue, and toxins.
 Without treatment, the dog is expected to die.
 Despite her serious medical state, she must be spayed quickly if her life is to be saved.

-- Without treatment the dog will die.
+- Without treatment, the dog will die.

 - Treatment is expensive.

 - Treatment involves surgery in a potentially unstable patient.
+Mortality rates with surgery have been reported as high as 17%.

 - Spaying prevents the whole thing.